OpenRailAssociation/technical-committee/project_proposals/NGE.md

 ## What other organizations in the world should be interested in this project?
+The versatility of the editor makes it suitable for various logistics planning scenarios, enabling efficient timetable creation and analysis.
+The software's key features can be leveraged in a broader context, such as:

+- **Public Transportation Systems:** Other public transport networks can utilize the editor's flexibility and features to effectively visualize and plan their transportation systems, leading to improved efficiency and better services.

+- **Educations:** The editor's capabilities can be utilized in educational institutions to demonstrate how to create integrated timetables and what properties need to be considered during the planning process in order to enable efficient scheduling

 ## Why would this project be a good candidate for inclusion in the OpenRail Association?